Superunknown: Recording

-Soundgarden began work on the album about two months after finishing its stint on the 1992 Lollapalooza tour.
-The individual band members would work on material on their own and then bring in demos to which the other members of the band would contribute.
-Frontman Chris Cornell said that the band members allowed each other more freedom than on past records.
+Soundgarden began work on its next album about two months after finishing its stint on the 1992 Lollapalooza tour.
+The individual band members wrote material on their own before bringing in demos to which the other members would contribute.
+Frontman Chris Cornell noted that the band allowed each other more artistic freedom than on previous records.
 Guitarist Kim Thayil observed that even though the band spent as much time writing and arranging as it had on previous albums, it spent a lot more time working on recording the songs.
 After two albums with producer Terry Date, the band decided to seek another collaborator.
 Thayil said, "We just thought we'd go for a change."
 Eventually they settled on producer Michael Beinhorn, who "didn't have his own trademark sound which he was trying to tack on to Soundgarden" and had ideas the band approved.

 The album's recording sessions took place from July 1993 to September 1993 at Bad Animals Studio in Seattle, Washington, as according to Cornell "there was never a decent studio in Seattle and now there's one with a Neve console, so it seemed obvious to use it".
 Bad Animals' resident engineer Adam Kasper, who went on to produce Soundgarden's following albums, assisted Beinhorn on the recording process.
 Soundgarden took the approach of recording one song at a time.
 The drum and bass parts were recorded first for each song, and then Cornell and Thayil would lay down their parts over top.
 Cornell said that getting to know Beinhorn contributed to the length of time Soundgarden spent working on the album.
-The band spent time experimenting with different drum and guitar sounds, as well as utilizing techniques such as layering, resulting in an expansive production sound.
-Cornell said, "Michael Beinhorn was so into sounds.
-He was so, almost, anal about it, that it took the piss out of us a lot of the time ...
+The band spent time experimenting with different drum and guitar sounds, and utilized production techniques such as layering to achieve an expansive production sound.
+Cornell noted, "Michael Beinhorn was so into sounds.
+He was so, almost, anal about it, that it took the piss out of us a lot of the time...
 By the time you get the sounds that you want to record the song, you're sick and tired of playing it."
-Beinhorn tried to add many of his preferred musicians to mold the band's sound, in what Billboard described as "weaning the band from brute force, giving it the impetus to invest in a more subtle power".
-For instance, prior to recording the vocals of "Black Hole Sun", Beinhorn made Cornell listen to Frank Sinatra.
+Beinhorn tried to add many of his preferred musicians to mold the band's sound, in what Billboard described as "weaning the band from brute force, giving it the impetus to invest in a more subtle power."
+For instance, prior to tracking the vocals for "Black Hole Sun", Beinhorn had Cornell listen to Frank Sinatra.